achrafbenalaya/Adding-Icons-for-Xamarin.Forms/README.md

 Font Awesome Files:

-You can get the files used in Demi from this link [Link](https://fontawesome.com/)
+You can get the files used in Demo from this link [Link](https://fontawesome.com/)

 Material Design Files :